awpala/interstellar-quandary/README.md

 ## Running Unit Tests

-To run the unit tests (see `/__tests__`), simply issue terminal command `npm test`.
-Testing performed is using Jest and Enzyme on the client-side application React components.
+To run the unit tests (see `/__tests__`), issue terminal command `npm test`.
+Testing is performed using Jest and Enzyme on the client-side application React components.

 ## Technologies Used